backupbrew/switchbrew/Filesystem services.md

 ## CancelSuspendingImport

 Takes an input u64 and a 0x10-byte struct, no output.

 # ISaveDataDivisionExporter

+This is
+"nn::fssrv::sf::ISaveDataDivisionExporter".

 | Cmd | Name                                                                                                                      |
 | --- | ------------------------------------------------------------------------------------------------------------------------- |